 Role of Endorphin

-Endorphins are brain chemicals that improve the mood while suppressing signs of pain.
-Exercise has another effect that decreases pain— it improves muscles, helps avoid re-injury and further suffering.
+Endorphins are brain chemicals that improve mood while suppressing signs of pain.
+Exercise has another effect that decreases pain— it improves muscles and helps avoid re-injury and further suffering.
 Additionally, exercise can help keep your weight down, reduce the risk of heart disease, and regulate blood sugar levels— especially if you have diabetes.
 Ask your doctor for a proper exercise schedule.
-If you have certain disorders of health, such as diabetes neuropathy, you will need to be mindful about the types of activities you undertake; your doctor will advise you on the best physical activities for you.
+If you have certain disorders of health, such as diabetes neuropathy, you will need to be mindful of the types of activities you undertake; your doctor will advise you on the best physical activities for you.

-Contact pain management doctors in OKC at Longevity Institute.
+Contact pain management doctors in OKC at Oklahoma Pain Doc.

 **Disclaimer: This content should not be considered medical advice and does not imply a doctor-patient relationship.